-- 20 Less clear, however, is the physical process governing interfluve flow.
-The rescaled width function (RWF) method we implement assumes that surface meltwater is routed by two distinct flow processes, i.e., open-channel flow and interfluve flow.
-The inferred mean interfluve velocity is $\sim 10^{-3} - 10^{-4}$ m/s, which is 2-3 orders of magnitude smaller than the openchannel velocities ($\sim 10^{-1}$ m/s).
-While RWF partitioning does not prescribe a physical transport process operating within interfluves, two likely candidate mechanisms are surface sheet flow and subsurface porous flow. - 25 Sheet flow is overland (over-ice in our case) flow taking the form of a thin, continuous film over relatively smooth surfaces and not concentrated into rills or channels (Mays, 2010).
-Manning's kinematic solution is generally used to analyze the sheet flow (Mays, 2010) and the meltwater flow velocity can be calculated as $v_s = f(n, M', S, L_h)$, where n is set to 0.05, M' = 1.7 cm is daily effective melt in the Rio Behar catchment, S = 0.024 is the average catchment slope, and L_h is set to 1 - 100 m.
-The resultant v_s is $\sim 3 - 8 \times 10^{-2}$ m/s, which is similar to the terrestrial interfluve velocities (Moussa, 2008;Di Lazzaro, - 2009; Singh et al., 2014; Mutzner et al., 2016) but still 1-2 orders faster than the ice surface v_h quantified in this study.
-30 others) to describe meltwater routing on firn/snow surfaces.
-However, to our knowledge, all models of meltwater routing over bare ice assume ice is impermeable and that Darcy's law is therefore not applicable (Arnold et al., 1998;Banwell et al., 2013; de Fleurian et al., 2016).
-Field studies do reveal that the bare ice surface of ablating glaciers is often characterized by a porous ice layer termed "weathering crust" (Müller and Keeler, 1969;Fountain and Walder, 1998;Irvine-Fynn et al., 2011; Stevens et al., 2018), and low density well-developed weathering crust has been observed in bare ice of the Rio Behar catchment (Cooper et al., 2018).
-Our results suggest that in contrast to current practice, principles of porous-media flow may be applied even in the bare-ice ablation zone if conditions of weathering crust and porous low density bare ice are found.
+Less clear, however, is the physical process governing interfluve flow.
+The RWF method we implement assumes that surface meltwater is routed by two distinct flow processes, i.e., open-channel flow and interfluve flow.
+The inferred mean interfluve velocity is $\sim 10^{-3}-10^{-4}$ m s-1, which is 2-3 orders of magnitude smaller than the open-channel velocities ($\sim 10^{-1}$ m s-1).
+While RWF partitioning does not prescribe a physical transport process operating within interfluves, two likely candidate mechanisms are surface sheet flow and subsurface porous flow.

+Sheet flow is overland (over ice in our case) flow taking the form of a thin, continuous film over relatively smooth surfaces and not concentrated into rills or channels (Mays, 2010).
+Manning's kinematic solution is generally used to analyze the sheet flow (Mays, 2010) and the meltwater flow velocity can be calculated as $v_s = f(n, M', S, L_h)$, where n is set to 0.05, M' = 1.7 cm is daily effective melt in the Rio Behar catchment, S = 0.024 is the average catchment slope, and L_h is set to 1-100 m.
+The resultant v_s is ~ 3 - 8×10^{-2} m s-1, which is similar to the terrestrial interfluve velocities (Moussa, 2008; Di Lazzaro, 2009; Singh et al., 2014; Mutzner et al., 2016) but still 1-2 orders faster than the ice surface v_h quantified in this study.

+This discrepancy suggests that interfluve transport is most likely controlled by subsurface meltwater flow, i.e., porous media flow.
+A fully saturated Darcy's law has been used in Arnold et al. (1998) and Leeson et al. (2012) (among many others) to describe meltwater routing on firn and snow surfaces.
+However, to our knowledge, all models of meltwater routing over bare ice assume ice is impermeable and that Darcy's law is therefore not applicable (Arnold et al., 1998; Banwell et al., 2013; de Fleurian et al., 2016).
+Field studies do reveal that the bare-ice surface of ablating glaciers is often characterized by a porous ice layer termed "weathering crust" (Müller and Keeler, 1969; Fountain and Walder, 1998; Irvine-Fynn et al., 2011; Stevens et al., 2018), and lowdensity well-developed weathering crust has been observed in bare ice of the Rio Behar catchment (Cooper et al., 2018).
+Our results suggest that in contrast to current practice, principles of porous-media flow may be applied even in the bareice ablation zone if conditions of weathering crust and porous low-density bare ice are found.